sethschori/sethschori.github.io/_posts/2019-01-01-pandas-tips.md

 DataFrame and produces results like this:

   ![.describe() results](/img/describe.png)
-- `.shape` an attribute that returns a tuple with in number of rows and columns
+- `.shape` an attribute that returns a tuple with the number of rows and columns
-- `.dtypes` an attribute that returns that types of each of the Series in the DataFrame, which produces results like this:
+- `.dtypes` an attribute that returns the types of each of the Series in the DataFrame, which produces results like this:

   ![.dtypes results](/img/dtypes.png)